RamyPoe/QueensGroupProject/README.md

 #### Health Dashboard meant for patients to keep record of their Healthcare.
-Built using Cryptographically secure Server Client Model.
+Built using Cryptographically secure Server Client Model using RSA.
 Created with a team for Queens Summer Computing Challenge; Won 3rd place.

 ___